 Note that a copy of the 'Stream Flags', also protected by a CRC32, is stored in the stream footer.
 With such amount of redundancy xz should be able to repair a fully corrupted 'Stream Flags'.
 Instead of this the format specifies that if one of the copies, or one of the CRCs, or the backward size in the stream footer gets any damage, the decoder must indicate an error.
 The result is that getting a false positive for corruption related to the 'Stream Flags' is 7 times more probable than getting real corruption in the 'Stream Flags' themselves.

-The 'Block Header' is of variable size.
-Therefore the inaccuracy of the error detection varies between 0.4% and 58%, being usually of a 58% (7 of every 12 reported errors are false positives).
+The 'Block Header' is of variable size, ranging from 8 to 1024 bytes in multiples of four bytes.
+Therefore the inaccuracy of the error detection varies between 0.4% and 58%, being usually of a 58% (7 of every 12 errors reported are false positives).
 As shown in the graph below, CRC16 would have been a more accurate choice for any size of 'Block Header'.
 But inaccuracy is a minor problem compared with the lack of protection of the 'Block Header Size' and 'Block Flags' fields.

 Figure 2.
 Inaccuracy of block header CRC for all possible header sizes.